michaeljoseph/inquisition/README.md

 # inquisition

-## Nobody expects the Code Review Inquisition!
+## No one expects the Code Review Inquisition!

 ![no one expected this](http://24.media.tumblr.com/tumblr_m4jru1wwGS1qmfjj7o1_500.jpg)